 His songs, written with his longtime collaborator and partner Janet Weir, have been recorded by Chaka Khan, Bobby McFerrin, Phoebe Snow, John Sebastian, Peabo Bryson, Ben Vereen, and Kermit the Frog.

-Steve is passionate about education and taught songwriting and film scoring for years at both CCNY and Queens College in New York.
+Steve is passionate about education and taught songwriting, audinengineering and film scoring at CCNY, Queens College in New York and the Aspen Audio Institute

-As Executive VP,, owner and publisher at NonLinear Educating, Inc. Steve produced than over 1500 online courses watched by tens of thousands of subscribers on the web properties: macProVideo.com, Ask.Video and Ask.Audio
+As Executive VP, owner and publisher at NonLinear Educating, Inc. Steve published more than 1500 online courses, led by the world’s best educators and enrolled in by tens of thousands of subscribers on the web properties: macProVideo.com, Ask.Video and Ask.Audio

 After a few years of being “off the road” Steve was inspired to play live, again, by his close friend and collaborator, Jordon Rudess.
 He now performs live electronic music in immersive 3D, Quad environments with a variety of mind blowing electronic music instruments.